itowlson/spin-sqlx/README.md

 # spin-sqlx

-A partial implementation of sqlx for Fermyon Spin's SQLite database.
+A partial implementation of sqlx for Fermyon Spin's SQLite database and PostgreSQL API.

 Things that work (at least in my one, super simple, test case!):